 Get in the habit of making tactical decisions.

-The key takeaway I want you to go away with is to make your decision of where, turn off your brain about the why, and then you'll have more time and focus for the what!
+The key takeaway I want you to go away with is to make your decision of where to turn off your brain about the why, and then you’ll have more time and focus on the what!
 That’s how you’re going to overcome decision fatigue.